tebeka/talks/ep2020/playbook.md

     >>> result
     >>> # continue with pandas read_sql

-New task: Ad a column to check that origin is valid
+New task: Ad a column to check that origin is valid (TIME)

     >>> %edit check_ip.py
     >>> check_ip('8.8.8.8')